Privacy Policy

 1. Who we are

-Haus of Visibility™ provides authority infrastructure services to founders and founder-led brands.
-This Privacy Policy describes how we collect, use, and protect the personal data of visitors to hausofvisibility.com, subscribers to our communications, and clients of our services.
+Haus of Visibility™ provides AI visibility and marketing infrastructure for hotels.
+This Privacy Policy describes how we collect, use, and protect the personal data of visitors to hausofvisibility.com, subscribers to our newsletter, and clients of our services.

 The data controller under Article 4(7) of the General Data Protection Regulation (GDPR) is: